 The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Switzerland: Nina Müller of Cosa Travel Ltd.

-This Swiss native grew up steeped in the travel business (her father runs their Zurich-based travel agency, and she’s worked at famous hotels) so her network of connections runs deep.
+This Swiss native grew up steeped in the travel business (her father founded the Zurich-based travel agency she now runs, and she’s worked at famous hotels) so her network of connections runs deep.
 She can arrange dinner in a castle, tickets to exclusive music and film festivals, and entrée to personal art collections and more (members of her family have founded both a research library and a textile museum in Switzerland).
 In the Alps, Nina plans trips that include hikes with Saint Bernard dogs and introductions to how cowbells are made and traditional Appenzell costumes embroidered; elsewhere she adds plenty of iconic Swiss elements, such as chocolate- and watch-making workshops, or even a romantic dinner of raclette warmed over a candle inside a cave.
 Overnight accommodations on her itineraries range from family-run inns and alpine farms—where you can help milk the cows—to private chalets and five-star grande dames.
 She encourages travelers to make use of the country’s efficient rail system (as the locals do), and she can put you behind the wheel of a sports car if you want to try your hand at negotiating legendary alpine passes through Switzerland and even into neighboring countries as well.

 What to See and Do